emailsys/apiv3-examples-php/README.md

 ```bash
 php examples/simple/blacklist/export-blacklist-csv.php
 ```
-:informational_source: Please note that you will have to configure your emailsys API credentials separately for each example.
+:information_source: Please note that you will have to configure your emailsys API credentials separately for each example.

 :warning: Please make sure you use [composer](https://getcomposer.org) to install your vendor dependencies.
 Check the